AccelByte/lightfantastic/README.md

 * Ensure **Assets/Resources/AccelByteServerSDKConfig.json** fields are correct, especially the *ClientId* & *ClientSecret*.
 * In the Unity Editor, open `File` `>` `BuildSettings`.
 Select *PC, Mac & Linux Standalone* platform.
 Pick Linux as the server's architecture.
 Ensure the `Server Build` is **checked**.
 * Click `Build`.

+Please visit our documentation portal to see more details on [The Getting Started Unity Guide](https://docs.accelbyte.io/docs/cloud-dev-guides/sdk-guides/unity-guide)